R.I.P.D.: Production

-In April 2006, following the success of Wedding Crashers, director David Dobkin was set to helm an in-development adaptation of the comic book R.I.P.D. for Universal, with Phil Hay and Matt Manfredi hired to write the screenplay.

-In September 2010, Universal officially greenlit the film, with Robert Schwentke to direct with Ryan Reynolds in the lead role as David Dobkin had since dropped out.
+In April 2006, following the success of Wedding Crashers, director David Dobkin was set to helm an adaptation of the comic book R.I.P.D. for Universal Pictures, with Phil Hay and Matt Manfredi hired to write the screenplay.
+In September 2010, Universal officially greenlit the film, with Dobkin dropping out and Robert Schwentke directing instead, with Ryan Reynolds in the lead role.
 The following April, Jeff Bridges entered talks to star as the co-lead in the film following Zach Galifianakis turning down the role.
 In July of that year, Kevin Bacon was cast to play the villain, with Stephanie Szostak and Mary-Louise Parker rounding out the cast in August, after Jodie Foster had been considered for the role of Proctor.
+Filming completed on January 18, 2012.

 Music

 The soundtrack to RIPD, composed by Christophe Beck, was released on July 16, 2013.